eclipse-zenoh/zenoh-backend-influxdb/README.md

 On deletion of a key, all points with a timestamp before the deletion message are deleted.
 A point with `"kind"="DEL`" is inserted (to avoid re-insertion of points with an older timestamp in case of un-ordered messages).
 In influxdb 1.x, after a delay (5 seconds), the measurement corresponding to the deleted key is dropped if it still contains no points.
-In influxdb 2.x, dropping measurement is not supported
+In influxdb 2.x, dropping measurement is not supported.

 ### Behaviour on GET
 On GET operations, by default the storage returns only the latest point for each key/measurement.
 This is to be coherent with other backends technologies that only store 1 value per-key.
 If you want to get time-series as a result of a GET operation, you need to specify a time range via the `"_time"`argument in your [Selector](https://github.com/eclipse-zenoh/roadmap/tree/main/rfcs/ALL/Selectors).

+:note: Right now, wild chunks like * and ** works only for Influxdb 1.x.
+This is due to lack of support in Influxdb 2.x API for our approach.

 Examples of selectors:
 ```bash